Krovatkin/compcmdgen/README.md

 * Change the default prefix by setting `COMPDB_PREFIX` to `custom_prefix_`
 * Compile a project w/ `make`.
 Caveat if a compiler is referred to a full path it won't work
 * Run `python merge.py`

+### Alternatives

+This project is very similar to `bear`, `compdb`. `bear` is super powerful and less manual.
+Unfortunately, it comes with a large number of dependencies which makes it very difficult to use on non-Ubuntu Linux flavours.